Help Save Pets - Oswego

-About Our Rescue Group:Help Save Pets has Plainfield, Oswego, Channahon and Hinsdale locations.
+About Our Rescue Group:Help Save Pets is a humane society that has Plainfield, Oswego, Channahon and Hinsdale locations.

 At the Oswego Animal Hospital, animals can be viewed Mon - Fri from 10 am to 7 pm, Saturday 10 am to 2 pm, Sunday 10 am to 12 pm.
 No appointment is needed.
 For up to the minute availability information on this pet during the hours shown above, call 630-554-7670.

 • Must be 21 years of age or older to adopt a cat, 23 years of age or older to adopt a dog.